neelsmith/hctexts-ipynb/README.md

-# hctexts-ipynb
+# `hctexts-ipynb`

-Jupyter notebooks illustrating ways to work with digital texts used in teaching at Holy Cross
+Jupyter notebooks illustrating ways to work with digital texts used in teaching at Holy Cross.